Evelyn Matthei: UDI: 1999–present

 Joining the Independent Democratic Union in 1999, she served two terms as senator for Coquimbo Region, chairing the Budget and Audit committees.
 In 2011 she resigned to become Minister of Labour and Social Provision under President Sebastián Piñera, noted for her confrontational but disciplined style.
 Her relatively liberal views on abortion, same-sex marriage and taxation distinguished her within the conservative bloc.

 After replacing Pablo Longueira as the UDI’s presidential candidate, she advanced to the runoff but lost to Michelle Bachelet with 38% of the vote.
 She later stepped away from national politics, teaching mathematics before returning as Mayor of Providencia (2016–2024).
 In January 2025, both RN and the UDI proclaimed her as their presidential candidate for the 2025 Chilean presidential election.
+She placed fifth in the election and did not advance to the runoff, endorsing José Antonio Kast.

 Political positions and persona

 Matthei's views have shifted over time, but she has always been described as center-right, existing in the political middle.

 Reflecting on her own political evolution, Matthei declared at the close of her tenure as mayor of Providencia, “less ideology, more pragmatism”, emphasizing the urgent need for unity and practical solutions to national challenges.
 Even in her first run for public office, her platform was one of "reasoned moderation".

 Matthei noted for her combative yet candid approach to politics.
 She frequently has made herself the target of self-deprecating jokes.
 The Chilean right, especially in its empowerment of longtime experts, is viewed a technocratic grouping, especially in justifying the technical successes of the Pinochet regime.
 Matthei has been able to develop a persona outside her "technical self" through her charisma.

 This persona has been asset on the right where Andrés Allamand remarked in 1992 "[Matthei's] contribution is not primarily conceptual—the ideas are more or less a given.
 Matthei’s strong suit is when she looks you in the eyes and says ‘I care.’"